-5. The carrier will refund the cost of any additional services purchased in connection with the passenger's original ticket when the passenger is provided with alternate travel arrangements, if:

-the passenger did not receive those services on the alternate flight; or the passenger paid for those services a second time.
+- 4. The carrier will refund the cost of any additional services purchased by a passenger in connection with their original ticket if - a) the passenger did not receive those services on the alternate flight; or - b) the passenger paid for those services a second time.

-6. If the alternate travel arrangements referred to in (1) above provide for a higher class of service than the original ticket, the carrier will not request supplementary payment.
+5. If the alternate travel arrangements referred to in (1) above provide for a higher class of service than the original ticket, the carrier will not request supplementary payment.